Faculty and Fellows

 Michael Helfand, Associate Director

-Prior to joining the Pepperdine Law faculty, Professor Helfand was an associate at Davis Polk & Wardwell LLP, where his practice focused on complex commercial litigation.
+Prior to assuming his position at Pepperdine, he was an associate at Davis Polk & Wardwell, where his practice focused on complex commercial litigation.
 Before entering private practice, Professor Helfand clerked for the Honorable Julia Smith Gibbons of the U.S. Court of Appeals for the Sixth Circuit.

 Monica Osborne, Visiting Professor